dallano/Finance-App/README.md

 ## To do ##

-The project seeks to add monthly tracking functionality, and along with it more statistical data to help guide and inform the user of their spending habits.
+Add monthly tracking functionality, and along with it more statistical data to help guide and inform the user of their spending habits.

+Add the ability to remove or customized past data entries.